Aurore Gagnon: Life

 Gagnon was born into and raised in a Roman Catholic family.
 She was the second of five children of farmer Télesphore Gagnon and his first wife Marie-Anne Caron, whom he had married in September 1906.
-They lived in Fortierville, Quebec, a small village on the south shore of the St. Lawrence River, 100 kilometers southwest of Quebec City.
+They lived in Fortierville, a small village on the south shore of the St. Lawrence River, 100 kilometers southwest of Quebec City.
 The Gagnons' first child, Marie-Jeanne, was born in August 1907.
 Aurore's birth was quickly followed by that of Lucina, then Georges-Étienne in 1910 and Joseph in 1915.

 In 1916, not long after Joseph's birth, Marie-Anne Caron was hospitalized for tuberculosis.
 Marie-Anne Houde, the widow of a cousin of Télesphore, soon moved into the Gagnon home, saying that she wanted to "take care of the house and children."
 She was a 30-something-year-old mother of two sons, Gérard and Henri-Georges.
-She was born in Sainte-Sophie-de-Lévrard, a neighbouring municipality of Fortierville, Quebec.
+She was born in Sainte-Sophie-de-Lévrard, a neighbouring municipality of Fortierville.

 On 6 November 1917, two-year-old Joseph was found dead in his bed; a coroner's inquest deemed it a natural death.

 On 23 January 1918, Marie-Anne Caron died of her illness at the Beauport Asylum.
 Since Télesphore could not take care of the farm and his children all by himself, he married Houde in a private ceremony the following week.

 The Gagnon children went to live with their grandparents for a few months in Leclercville, another neighbouring municipality.
 The children returned to their father's home in the summer of 1919; it was then that Aurore began to be abused.
 Houde did not abuse her stepdaughter only physically; several eyewitnesses testified that she had once tried to poison Aurore by urging her to drink detergent.

 In September 1919, 10-year-old Aurore was hospitalized for more than a month at the Hôtel-Dieu de Québec with a severe leg infection that was caused by her stepmother branding her with a metal poker.
 Upon her release, the beatings resumed.